piotr-iohk/ikar/README.md

 Good!
 Now go to http://localhost:4444/ and torture cardano-wallet with the web-app...

-### Releasing
+## Releases

-Releases have the same versions as [cardano-wallet](https://github.com/input-output-hk/cardano-wallet/releases) and should be compatible with them.
+[Releases]([https://github.com/piotr-iohk/icarus/releases](https://github.com/piotr-iohk/icarus/releases)) have the same versions as [cardano-wallet](https://github.com/input-output-hk/cardano-wallet/releases) and should be compatible with them.